Emma Gendron: Madeleine de Verchères (1922)

 Gendron's first credited film, Madeleine de Verchères, was directed by Joseph-Arthur Homier and retold the story of a Quebec colony that was defended in 1692.
 Madeleine de Verchères was a 14-year-old historical heroine who was said to have saved the new colony from the Iroquois with the help of only a few settlers.

 The film was produced by the British American Film Manufacturing Company (BRIAM) and began production in 1912 near Montréal.
 During this time, many lost or forgotten Quebecois heroes were being brought back into the media.
 The film was shot on the Kahnawake Mohawk Territory south of Montréal and residents were employed as extras.

-After its release in 1922, modern reviewers and critics hailed the film for its historical realism.
+After its release in 1922, reviewers and critics hailed the film for its historical realism.
 Though the film has been lost, archived newspaper articles described it as realistic and historically accurate.
-However, at the time of release, the film failed to be marketed to the National Historic Sites of Canada because federal historians found many inaccuracies.
+At the time of release, the film failed to be marketed to the National Historic Sites of Canada because federal historians found many inaccuracies.

 Madeleine de Verchères has been noted as the first feature film produced in Canada, and perhaps in all of North America.
 However, this is up for debate among academia and historians, since Evangeline (1913) was released first, but began production after Madeleine de Verchères.